 In this section, the basic terminologies associated with Mathematical reasoning are discussed.

 Any sentence in mathematics which follows the following rules is a statement.

 A sentence needs to be either true or false but not both to be considered a mathematically accepted statement.

 Any sentence which is either imperative or interrogative or exclamatory cannot be considered a mathematically validated statement.

-Example: The distance from the centre of a circle to any point on the circumference of the circle is equal.
+Example: The distance from the center of a circle to any point on the circumference of the circle is equal.

 Conjunction and Disjunction

 Whenever statements are joined to make a new statement and all the conditions need to be fulfilled, it is a Conjunction.
 ‘And’, ‘with’ are commonly used to join such statements.